-Angew. Chem. Int. Ed.

 Modern Molecular Photochemistry of Organic Molecules is a comprehensive revision of Turro's classic text, Modern Molecular Photochemistry, which has been the standard of the field for three decades.
 For a crystal-clear introduction to organic photochemistry in pictorial terms, this book comprises all of the same introductory chapters that make up Principles of Molecular Photochemistry, but then goes on to provide additional chapters that cover the methods for determining the mechanisms of organic photoreactions, and describe comprehensively the photochemistry of the basic functional groups of organic chemistry.
 The text also includes special topic chapters on supramolecule organic photochemistry, the first of its kind, and the role of triplet and singlet molecular oxygen in organic photochemistry.This text will be of interest to not only practicing photochemists and their students, but also to biological scientists, polymer scientists, material scientists and nanoscientists who use photochemistry and photophysics in their research and teaching.
 For adopting professors, an art CD of figures from the book is also available.

-Nicholas J. Turro, upper left, is the William P. Schweitzer Professor of Chemistry at Columbia University.
+Nicholas J. Turro, upper left, was the William P. Schweitzer Professor of Chemistry at Columbia University.
 He has been widely recognized by national and international awards as a leader and pioneer in the area of supramolecular chemistry, organic photochemistry, molecular spectroscopy, host-guest chemistry and magnetic effects on photochemical reactions.
 In addition he has received awards for excellence in teaching by Columbia University, the National Science Foundation and the American Chemical Society.
-To browse to Nick's home page, go to http://turroserver.chem.columbia.edu/
+Read more about the Turro Legacy in the February 2014 issue of Photochemical & Photobiological Sciences.

 V. Ramamurthy (Murthy), right, is currently Professor and Chair of Chemistry at University of Miami, FL.
 He has held appointments at Indian Institute of Science, Bangalore, The Du Pont Company and Tulane University.
 He is well-known for his contributions in the area of solid-state chemistry, supramolecular chemistry and organic photochemistry.
 His current interest includes chemistry in confined spaces.
 To browse to Murthy's home page, go to http://umchemistry.cox.miami.edu/MurthyGroup/home.html